LogtalkDotOrg/logtalk3/examples/NOTES.md

 	SWI-Prolog, or YAP)

 - `complements`
-	example of using a category to explicitly complement an existing object, either for hot patching or for adding new functionality
+	examples of using a category to explicitly complement an existing object, either for hot patching or for adding new functionality

 - `constraints`